Thomas-Gabriel-Petcu/FolderSync/README.md

 # FolderSync
-FolderSync is a synchronization application that synchronizes a replica directory to be identical to a given source directory periodically.
+FolderSync is a synchronization application that synchronizes the contents of a replica directory to be identical to the contents of a source directory.

 ## Selling Points
 - User friendly interface